Downtown Toronto: Architecture

 Since 2022 downtown Toronto has been home to the second highest number of skyscrapers in North America just behind Midtown Manhattan.

 In the 1970s, Toronto experienced major economic growth and surpassed Montreal to become the largest city in Canada.
 Many international and domestic businesses relocated to Toronto and created massive new skyscrapers downtown.
-All of Canada's Big Five banks constructed skyscrapers beginning in the late 1960s up until the early 1990s.
+All of Canada's Big Five banks constructed skyscrapers beginning in the late 1960s through the early 1990s.

-Today downtown Toronto contains dozens of notable skyscrapers.
+Downtown Toronto contains dozens of notable skyscrapers.
 The area's First Canadian Place is the tallest building in Canada at a height of 298 metres (978 feet).
 The CN Tower, once the tallest free-standing structure in the world, remains the tallest such structure in the Americas, standing at 553.33 metres (1,815 ft., 5 inches).
 Other notable buildings include Scotia Plaza, TD Centre, Commerce Court, the Royal Bank Plaza, The Bay's flagship store, and the Fairmont Royal York Hotel.

 Since 2007, urban consolidation has been centred in downtown Toronto and as a result has been undergoing Manhattanization with the construction of new office towers, hotels and condos.

 Demographics

-As of 2016, the population of downtown Toronto was 237,698 people with 503,575 jobs located within the area.
+In 2016, the population of downtown Toronto was 237,698 with 503,575 jobs located within that area.
 The population density was 143 people per hectare, and the job density was 303 jobs per hectare.